 Further information:

 There is no fixed retirement age in the earnings-related pension scheme.
 You can apply for an earnings-related pension at any time between the ages of 63-68.
-Within the national pension scheme, the old-age retirement age is 65 years.
 The amount of earnings-related pension depends on how long you have been working and what your salary has been.
+You can check your current pension record by contacting your pension company or the Finnish Centre for Pensions.

 Further information: